jhaskinsPhD/NADP_data_scraper/README.md

 Function to identify "date like" columns in a dataframe (df) scraped from NADP data and convert them from strings of various formats to pandas datetime objects for easy use later.
 Output is just a dataframe with same columns as input df, but with date-like columns as datetime objs.

 ### get_sites(network):
 Function to list valid site names, name of site, and state in a given NADP network.

+### count_valids_since(df, column_name, year=1975, mon=1, day=1, savepath='')
+Function to count how many valid samples in column_name were taken at all site since a given date, and save the siteIDs and of valid data samples in a dataframe with an option to save it.
+This function may be useful for identifying which sites have robust records in a time period of interest.
+Input df is that from the NADP_data_grabber for All sites data.
+This function is redundant for dataframes with only 1 site's data contained within it.

 ## Examples: